DuncanCragg/OnexOS/README-App.md

  - you can still use trusted online servers to give you backups and more reliable serving of your data, if you get serious!
 But these are generic services allowing you to easily switch providers
+ - the main "cost" of not running inside the Web's browsers is needing to download LinkCraft, but people install apps all the time, so that's not a huge blocker

 See a further elaboration here: http://object.network/other-open-metaverses.html